Hunter Biden Laptop Leaks– Are They Legal? With Judge Napolitano | OAP #80

 Because then all of a sudden you're in possession of it.

-All right, ask me again.
+Ask me again.

-Not necessarily Hunter's laptop, but any laptop contains child pornography, and you happen to like own it now because the owner didn't pick it up six months later.
+Not necessarily Hunter's laptop, but any laptop contains child pornography and you happen to like own it now because the owner didn't pick it up six months later.

 Well, if you share it, you have a very serious problem unless you share it with law enforcement.

-Otherwise, you could just send child pornography to your worst enemy and call the FBI and your your worst enemy is going to jail.
+Otherwise, you could just send child pornography to your worst enemy and call the FBI and your worst enemy is going to jail.

-You can look at it to determine what it is, but then you ought to either destroy it or turn it over uh to law enforcement.
+You can look at it to determine what it is, but then you ought to either destroy it or turn it over to law enforcement.

 But if you share it with your spouse or your children or your next door neighbor or your brother-in-law, you have a problem.